hernan-vela/2024-Apr-std-portfolio/README.md

 ### Header
 The header component has a logo and name of the company along with the navigation bar.
 The navigation bar has links to navigate to different pages.

+### Footer
+The footer component has social meida links and the information of the company sucah as contact number and the address.